 Some sites sit along the river while others are set among an open, grassy meadow.
 Thunderstorms are common in summer months.

-19 campsites located in the beautiful Leadville district located right along Turquoise lake.
-The Mount Massive Wilderness Area, a 30,540 acre stretch of primitive land boasting Colorado’s second highest peak at 14,421 feet, is nearby.
+Nearby is the Mount Massive Wilderness area, 30,540 acres encompassing Mount Massive, Colorado’s second highest peak at 14,421 feet.
 Much of the wilderness is above timberline with many alpine plant communities and permanent snowfields.
-This is a first come first serve campground and sites fill up quickly especially during the weekends.